Student Leadership Programs

 Students attend a guided wilderness adventure that teaches leadership and group development.
 Students are challenged to work as a team to accomplish tasks and learn the practice of environmental stewardship.

-A retention program designed to increase the academic success, professionalism and leadership skills of women of color at Chatham University.
+A retention program designed to increase the academic success, professionalism, and leadership skills of students of color at Chatham University.
 This is a two-year program that provides new (first year, new and Gateway) students of color a mentor, institutional support and a series of co-curricular programming throughout a two-year transition period into college.
 Through regular monthly meetings, special events as well as semester retreats, members of RISE will have the opportunity to learn and grow as contributing members of the Chatham community.

 An annual leadership retreat developed by the Office of Student Affairs for all undergraduate and graduate women of Chatham University.
 Each year a different theme is chosen.
 Students are presented with educational sessions, teambuilding and discussion in large and small groups, and the opportunity to improve the campus through using what they learn to make changes with the campus community.